pinewoodgreens/pinewoodgreens.github.io/_includes/announcements.md

-#### Virginia COVID-19 Phase 2 Pool and Playground Updates
+#### Virginia COVID-19 Pool Update (7-17-2020)

-Updates on the pool and playground are included in our latest newsletter located [here](http://us11.campaign-archive.com/?u=ccb02905102f08c37b4d2ec3e&id=9045a9167a).
-The playgrounds have reopened, effective June 18, 2020.
-The pool remains closed.
-The Board will review the topic again at the July 15, 2020 board meeting.
+A detailed update on the 2020 pool season is included in our latest newsletter located [here](http://us11.campaign-archive.com/?u=ccb02905102f08c37b4d2ec3e&id=cac4bc1be8).
+At the July 15, 2020 board meeting, the Board of Directors voted to keep the pool closed for the remainder of the 2020 season.

 #### Board and Committee Meetings are Virtual Until Further Notice